jonnyarnold/learning-ruby/1-MyStory.md

 - `name = gets.chomp` makes the computer wait until you have typed your name into the blue box and pressed `Enter`.
 It remembers what you typed as `name`.
 - `puts "Hello #{name}!"` makes the computer say *Hello*, followed by the name you typed in.

+**Challenges**
+- Can you make the computer ask how old you are?
+- Can you make the computer say "Hello Jonny, Age 9" if I say my name is Jonny and my age is 9?

 ## Your Story

 It's time to write your story!
 Use a piece of paper or use a computer to write a story.